 Of note, the Alhambra Theatre was also outfitted with the latest Vitaphone technology of the time – allowing it to screen “talking” pictures.

-The Alhambra Theatre fell upon hard times during the Great Depression.
+During the Great Depression the Alhambra Theatre fell upon hard times.
 Ownership changed and over time as revenues declined so did the upkeep of the building – inside and out.

 When it became known that the Alhambra Theatre was to be torn down and “redeveloped” into a Safeway Supermarket an effort was launched by activists to “Save the Alhambra.”

 In the documentary activists who participated in the effort to Save the Alhambra described their uphill battle.
 My takeaway was that as a whole Sacramentans at the time were more indifferent than not on the subject.